 Job retention and advancement strategies may vary as greatly as the individual young adults to be served.
 In many cases, individuals with poor or no work history may need assistance in transitioning to new positions to help build better employment records.
-Work-based learning activities help young adults along their career path and provide employers the opportunity to see the potential of young adults' skills, as well as, improve job loyalty.
+Work-based learning activities help young adults along their career path and provide employers the opportunity to see the potential of young adults' skills, as well as improve job loyalty.

 - a.
 Proposals must provide program design of industry engagement, delivery and hiring of young adults in work-based learning programs. - b.
-Respondents must describe how they will determine/document the need for training (occupational skills or work-based). - c.
+Respondents must describe how they will determine/document the need for training services (occupational skills or work-based). - c.
 It is important that young adults (especially those with little to no work history) have access to work experience and other work-based learning opportunities.
-Respondents must show, through coordination with the adult Business Solutions team members, their plan on how employers will be identified and engaged and how young adults will be matched to increase the success of the work-based activities.
+Respondents must show, through coordination with the Business Solutions team members, their plan on how employers will be identified and engaged and how young adults will be matched to increase the success of the work-based activities.
 Due to the stigma and issues of disengaged young adults, program designs must show how any issues between the young adult and the employer will be addressed to ensure employer satisfaction and participant retention within the program. - d.
-Describe how structured career exploration activities will be conducted to allow for young adults to discover a range of career options in particular industries within the region.
-These industries should correlate with local identified targeted industry sectors that show high growth job expectancy as well as the identified career interests of the young adults being served.
-Proposals must show how Respondents plan to monitor monthly and year-to-date actual training expenditures to ensure funds are not over obligated or underspent.
+Describe how structured career exploration activities will be conducted to allow young adults to discover a range of career options in particular industries within the region.
+These industries should correlate with locally identified targeted industry sectors that show high growth job expectancy as well as the identified career interests of the young adults being served.

+- e.
+Describe how the work experience model provides youth participants with the required academic and occupational education components. - f.
+Proposals must show how Respondent's plan to monitor monthly and year-to-date actual training expenditures to ensure funds are not over obligated or underspent.